paulinepalma/MLM_final/Final_Project_markdown.md

     ## [1] 0.4047727

-ICC by participant = 40.48% total variance
+40.48% of the total variance is explained by between-subject variability.

-DEFF by participants
+We then calculate the Design effect to assess whether a cluster effect is present for participants.

-Calculate the mean number of observation per participant
+We first calculate the mean number of observation per participant

 ``` r
 x = as.data.frame(table(PSYC746_final$Subject))